 - The Ditz: She may be one of the most idiotic girls on TV.

 - Even the Girls Want Her: One of Maddie's classmates, Corrie, has an obvious girl crush on London.

 - The Fashionista: Rarely wears an outfit more than twice.

 - Flanderization: Started out more as a somewhat shallow, rich-girl stereotype trying to avoid real work at all costs, but as the series progressed moved firmly into the Brainless Beauty category.

-- Hidden Depths: London on occasion shows this, along with some Obfuscating Stupidity and Deadpan Snarker moments, most noticeable during an episode where the main cast got stuck on an island and had to fend for themselves.
+- London on occasion shows this, along with some Obfuscating Stupidity and Deadpan Snarker moments, most noticeable during an episode where the main cast got stuck on an island and had to fend for themselves.
 London, seemingly in shock from the event, thought they were at a beach resort.
 That is, until they were safely back on the cruise liner and mentioned off hand that it was her way to get out of the manual labor.